706f6c6c7578/oc/README.md

 - By default, the client uses the Tor network.
 Make sure you have Tor running on your system (usually on port 9050).
 - When using the `-clearnet` option, your IP address will be visible to the server.
-- The `-f` option allows you to specify the filename that will be used on the server.

 ## Security Considerations